-The importance of disability workers and their daily contributions to the community can’t be stressed enough.
-They facilitate the empowerment of disabled people – all while making sure they’re being looked after and receive the best in terms of care and support.
+Good disability support training courses are critical.
+The importance of disability support workers and their daily contributions to the community can’t be stressed enough.
+They facilitate the empowerment of disabled people – and make sure they’re being looked after, and receive the best in terms of care and support.

 If you have a genuine passion for caring and looking after people with disabilities, then you should strongly consider a career as a disability support worker and contribute to making a difference in people’s lives!

-There’s the Certificate III in Disability, and then you also have the Certificate IV in Disability.
+While there is a Certificate III in Disability, there is also the Certificate IV in Disability course.
 How are they different?
-Which disability course is best for you to take?
+Which course is best for you to take?

 I. Cert III in Disability vs Cert IV in Disability

-The Certificate III in Individual Support (Disability) is the entry requirement for those who want to jumpstart their career as a disability worker.
+The leading Cert III in Disability course is the Certificate III in Individual Support (Disability).
+This is the most popular course for those who want to jumpstart their career as a disability support worker.
 If you have no prior experience, this is the course best suited for you to develop your knowledge and skills in disability and care.

-The Cert III in Disability course will prepare you on how to fulfill the critical functions of disability support workers as caregivers for disabled individuals in your community or in registered disability facilities.
+The Cert III in Disability course will prepare you on how to fulfil the critical functions of disability support workers as caregivers for disabled individuals in your community or in registered disability facilities.

 Meanwhile, the Certificate IV in Disability is best suitable for those who are already working as support workers/caregivers for disabled people and is looking to take the next step in their careers.